.

 Chart Key: What do all of the Chart Fields Mean?

-Below is a key or legend for the PDP-Compare Comparison Chart.
-The same key is shown just after the PDP-Compare Chart once you click on the Search button.
+Below is a key or legend for the 2024 PDP-Compare Comparison Chart.
+The same key is shown just after the 2024 PDP-Compare once you click on the Search button.

-• Plan Name: This is the official plan name from CMS.
+• Plan Name: This is the official plan name from the Centers for Medicare and Medicaid Services (CMS).
 The same plan name generally has a different plan id in each state.
 (Search Tip: If you would like to reduce the plans shown to just plans for one or two specific carriers, you can select the carrier name in the "Plan Family" fields 1 and 2.
 Select the empty (blank) option at the top of the list to remove the criteria.
 You can also click the "National Plans" checkbox to limit your search to just national plans.)

 • CMS Plan Ratings: these are found under the Plan Name at the left side of the chart.